JonConstantine01/100-days-of-code/log.md

 **Thoughts**: From nothing to working blog in 12 days — it’s slow, but steady.
 Gaining confidence back bit by bit.

 ---

+### Day 13: July 21, 2025

+**Today's Progress**: Working on the admin pages, meanwhile checked some open source projects and explored listmonk and on topics about creating a mailing server

+**Thoughts**: Easy to focus and work when someone's not breathing in your neck.

+---